Bug report #20601

 bug: Raster calculator produces empty results layer and no error message if input layer is one that has been renamed in QGIS layers panel

-Added by Alister Hood over 5 years ago.
-Updated about 5 years ago.
+Added by Alister Hood about 6 years ago.
+Updated almost 6 years ago.

 Status:Reopened